Dungyichao/http_server/README.md

 ```

 # 4. Summary
 This is a simple, experimental but functional Ubuntu web server.
-Some error protection method not inclue.
+Some error protection method not included.
 Any advise are welcome.
 I also want to implment a <b>webcam</b> server sending real-time streaming.

 Is there a simple way?
 Yes, you can use <b>```Node.js```</b> which is a JavaScript runtime environment where you can build a simple web server in about 60 lines of code.
 (Youtube Node.js Crash Course: https://www.youtube.com/watch?v=fBNz5xF-Kx4)
 ```javascript